DominikKrajnik98/DominikKrajnik98/README.md

 - 💞️ I’m looking to collaborate on frontend projects
 - 📫 How to reach me dominikkrajnik98@gmail.com

-My current position is Frontend developer at Voicelab.AI: https://voicelab.ai/
+My current position is Frontend developer at Ntropy: https://voicelab.ai/

 My projects created with wordpress: